-We won’t normally re-advertise minor changes or alterations or ask you to re-display site notices.
+We will not normally re-advertise minor changes or alterations or ask you to re-display site notices.
 We may tell people who have commented on your application of any minor alterations but this will depend on the proposed changes.

-If your changes are significant alterations or if the proposal is fundamentally unacceptable we may not be able to include your changes with your current application and we may refuse it or offer you an opportunity to withdraw it.
+If your changes are significant alterations, or if the proposal is fundamentally unacceptable, we may not be able to include your changes with your current application.
+We may refuse your application or offer you an opportunity to withdraw it.

 Withdrawing your application

-For all applications registered longer than one week, we keep 30% of the planning application fee plus for every additional week before you withdraw the application:
+For all applications registered longer than 1 week, we keep 30% of the planning application fee plus for every additional week before you withdraw the application:

-- 10% of the application fee for minor applications, or
+- 10% of the application fee for minor applications

 - 5% of the application fee for major applications

-Once we’ve made a decision on your application, you won’t receive a refund.
+Once we’ve made a decision on your application, you will not receive a refund.

-If you withdraw your application before we’ve made a decision, you can submit a further application within six months without the need to pay another fee if:
+If you withdraw your application before we’ve made a decision, you can submit a further application within 6 months without the need to pay another fee if:

 - the full fee was paid previously

-- your revised application is for the same character, description
+- your revised application is for the same character and description

 - your revised application is on the same site as your first application